 For a visit to the Diabetes and Cardiovascular Wellness Clinic, please also fill out this form: DCWC Intake Form.

 A parent/legal guardian must attend a minor’s first visit with Bastyr Center for Natural Health.
-For parents or legal guardians who cannot be present at their child’s appointment at Bastyr Center, please fill out this form: Permission to Treat a Minor Without a Parent/Guardian Present.
+For parents or legal guardians who cannot be present for subsequent visits, please fill out this form: Permission to Treat a Minor Without a Parent/Guardian Present.

 Health insurance and financial assistance